-The term for all directorships is three years and there is no restriction for the number of term of Directorship.
-In accordance with the Public Company Limited Act, and the Company‘s articles of association it is required that at every AGM, one third of the directors would end their term.
-If the number of the subjected directors could not be divided exactly into three parts, the number of directors to end the directorship must be closest to the 1/3 ratio as much as possible.
-In choosing those directors who retire, length of service on the board should be considered, so that those who have stayed longest with the Board are most eligible to retire.
-Nevertheless, a retiring director is eligible for re-election.
-The Board of Directors have a policy that the term of Directorship of the Audit Committee is in line with the term of Directorship of the Company Director.
+The term for all Directors is 3 years.
+There is a restriction to the number of terms of Independent Directors of not more than 9 years, which was effective on January 1, 2014, but is not retroactive for Independent Directors who were appointed as a Director in 2013.
+In accordance with the Public Company Limited Act and the Company’s articles of association, one-third of the Company’s Directors are required to end their term at each AGM.
+If the number of Directors cannot be divided evenly into three parts, the number of Directors to end their Directorship must be closest to a ratio of 1/3 as much as possible.
+The order of retirement is based on the length of time a Director has served in his/her current term, so that Directors who have served the longest on the Board are the most eligible to retire.
+Nevertheless, a retiring Director is eligible for reelection.
+The policy of the Board of Directors is that the term of Directorship of the Audit Committee is in line with the term of Directorship of the Company’s Directors.

-The Nomination and Remuneration Committee is responsible for selecting and screening the candidates with qualifications prescribed in the Company regulation and proposes to the Board of Director for consideration and approval, before submission to the Shareholders’ Meeting for election in accordance with the following criteria and procedures:
+The Nomination and Remuneration Committee is responsible for selecting and screening candidates to hold the position of Director, with qualifications of candidates prescribed in the Company’s regulations.
+The name of a candidate is proposing to the Board of Directors for consideration and approval before being submitted to the Shareholders’ Meeting for a vote in accordance with the following criteria and procedures:

-For the nomination of management, the Board of Directors authorized the Chief Executive Office to select and appoint candidates with the qualifications, knowledge, skills and experience suitable for each executive position.
-The recruitment will be processed under the Company’s Human resources procedure.
+The Board of Directors authorizes the Chief Executive Officer to select and appoint candidates with the qualifications, knowledge, skills and experience suitable for each executive position.
+The recruitment will be processed under the Company’s human resources procedure.

 The Nomination and Remuneration Committee has considered the principle and the form of the remuneration of directors and executive management, taking into account the fairness which reflects the extent of their duties and responsibilities and the suitability against the achievements, the Company’s operating performance and other related factors, including a comparison to the remuneration of other similar companies in the same industry.
 The company also made a reference to the survey of remuneration of directors which was jointly undertaken by the Stock Exchange of Thailand and the Thai Institute of Directors Association (IOD).

 Currently, the form of remuneration of the directors comprises of 2 types; the meeting allowance and yearly bonus.
 The Nomination and Remuneration Committee has reviewed and proposed the remuneration of directors to the Board of Directors for consideration and concurrence in submitting it to the Annual General Meeting each year.
-The 2013 and 2014 remuneration of directors was approved by AGM No.31/2014 on April 29, 2014 and AGM No.32/2015 on April 29, 2015 respectively.
+The 2015 and 2016 remuneration of directors was approved by AGM No.32/2015 on April 29, 2015 and AGM No.33/2016 on April 28, 2016 respectively.